 The 850 species span a wide range of looks.
 Leaves grow dark burgundy on the rubber plant, diamond-shape on the weeping fig, small-as-a-pinky-nail on some creeping varieties, and as large as a football on others.

 Ficus Care Must-Knows

-When it comes to lighting, ficus plants can be somewhat tricky and needy.
-Ficus require high levels of light, especially for the best color display.
+When it comes to lighting, ficus plants can be somewhat finicky.
+Ficus require high levels of light, especially for the best coloring of its leaves.
 But there are varieties of ficus that tolerate medium to low-light conditions.
 In low-light conditions, ficus tend to be sparser and can have poorer branching habits.
-They also tend to be much slower growing in part sun.
-In less-than-ideal light or if moved to a new spot, ficus can drop a large amount of leaves.
+They also tend to be much slower growing in less light.
+If moved suddenly to a new spot with different light levels than it's used to, ficus can drop a large amount of leaves.
 Though alarming, the plant recovers once it adapts to new conditions.

 Air layering consists of scarring or removing some of the bark and dusting the wound with rooting hormone.
 Wrap it in moist sphagnum moss and dark plastic to keep it moist, humid, and out of the light.
 In 2 to 3 months roots will emerge.
 As these roots develop, keep the moss moist, and check every few weeks for root growth.
 Once roots begin to grow in the sphagnum, cut the stem below the new root and plant.

 Ficus pumila is a vining plant with small leaves and aerial roots that will cling to a wall or moss pole.
 It is sometimes used to cover topiary forms.
 It requires higher humidity and more frequent watering than most ficuses.

 Ficus lyrata can become a large tree with violin-shape leaves more than 1 foot long.
 The stiff, waxy leaves are medium green on top and gray-green underneath.